Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Proof of Theorem

 be the time of the $k$\up{th} visit to $\root$ from its parent.
 In other words, $T_n$ is the time after which $n$ excursions have been made from $\parent{\root}$, and so the law of $\Tb^{T_n}$ the visited tree at time $T_n$ is the same as that of $\Tb$ under $\P_n$.
-We extend the notation $\beta$ introduced in Subsection~\ref{subsec:reduction} by setting for any $u\in\T$, for any $k≥1$
+We extend the notation $\beta$ introduced in Subsection~\ref{subsec:reduction} by setting for every $u\in\T$ and every $k≥1$